 Famously, Hera and Zeus asked Tiresias to settle a quarrel that only he could answer.

-Tiresias, a priest of Zeus, was born a man, but, when he was young, he encountered to snakes mating, and hit them with a stick.
+Tiresias, a priest of Zeus, was born a man, but, when he was young, he encountered snakes mating and hit them with a stick.
 Just after hitting the snakes, Tiresias was transformed into a woman.

 Zeus and Hera were fighting about the topic of sex, particularly whether men or women enjoy it more.
-Hera argued that men experience more pleasure, while Zeus claimed it was women.
+Hera argued that men experience more pleasure while Zeus claimed women did so.
 Unable to settle the dispute, they asked Tiresias, the only person who had experienced it from both sides, to weigh in.

 The great mother goddess was extremely important to the Greeks, and it is believed that she may have been the first deity to whom the Greeks dedicated a roofed sanctuary.